 The Indian Peace Treaty Monument of Medicine Lodge commemorates the signing of the peace treaty between the U.S. and the Indian tribes.

 Lucy Stone and Susan B. Anthony work in Kansas for women’s suffrage.

 Orphan Trains begin going to Kansas and will continue through 1930.

 June 5, 1867 – The first recorded Indian attack at Henshaw Station, when the Indians killed four men and stampeded the horses.
-At the time the station was guarded by only ten soldiers and two stock traders, so pursuit of the Indians was out of the question.
+At the time, the station was guarded by only ten soldiers and two stock traders, so the pursuit of the Indians was out of the question.

-September 5, 1867 – The first load of cattle to be shipped via rail from Kansas.
-Organized by Joseph McCoy, Abilene became the first of several cowtowns, emerged along the cattle trails and helped create the beef industry in Kansas.
+September 5, 1867 – The first load of cattle shipped via rail from Kansas.
+Organized by Joseph McCoy, Abilene became the first of several cowtowns, emerged along the cattle trails, and helped create the beef industry in Kansas.

-1867-1868 – A great famine in Sweden combined with the discontent bred by the repressive government made the American advertisement of land and freedom particularly attractive to Swedes.
-The third-largest foreign-born group in nineteenth-century Kansas came from Sweden.
+1867-1868 – A great famine in Sweden, combined with the discontent bred by the repressive government, made the American advertisement of land and freedom particularly attractive to Swedes.
+The third-largest foreign-born group in 19th-century Kansas came from Sweden.
 The primary colony from Sweden was at Lindsborg in McPherson County.
-The settlement at (New) Scandia in Republic County was promoted by the Scandinavian Agricultural Society of Chicago.
+The Scandinavian Agricultural Society of Chicago promoted the settlement at (New) Scandia in Republic County.
 Swedish influence was also in Osage County and the Blue River parts of Riley and Pottawatomie counties.

 1867-1872 – More than three million head of Texas longhorn cattle were driven up the Chisholm Trail to the Union Pacific (later the Kansas Pacific) Railroad shipping center at Abilene.